-For the last 30 years, Pearl Jam has traversed the globe bringing a signature grunge rock sound to the masses.
-But now, the band has taken a musical journey beyond Earth's gravity well with the new album "Gigaton," which is set to be released on March 27.
+For over 30 years, Pearl Jam has traversed the globe bringing a signature grunge rock sound to the masses.
+Two years ago, the band took their musical journey beyond Earth's gravity well with the album "Gigaton," released on March 27, 2020.

 As for the album, I'll begin off world for this review.
 "And here we are, the Red Planet/ Craters across the skyline/ A sleep sack in a bivouac/ And a Kerouac sense of time," lead singer Eddie Vedder says in "Quick Escape," the fourth track on the album.
 The song made this old sci-fi buff and musician recognize that something different (and spectacular) was happening.
 The band has looked to the stars for inspiration in a time when the Earth's future is in jeopardy.

-The subject in the song blasts off to Mars, partly to break free of divisions sown by the current tenant of the White House, whom the record mentions more than once.
+The subject in the song blasts off to Mars, partly to break free of divisions sown by the former tenant of the White House, whom the record mentions more than once.
+Pearl Jam released a video for "Quick Escape" in July 2022, seen on Youtube above.

 After soaking in "Gigaton" in its entirety, I've extrapolated an underlying theme as the album progresses.
 In my personal interpretation, a bulk of it is a communication of the human condition as society teeters toward climate catastrophe.